Observable Gravitational Wave Strain at Second Order

 The elementary process in such measurements is the emission and reception of photons between two separate time-like observers.
 Let us call the spacetime trajectories of emitter and receptor respectively as $x_{\rm e}^\mu(\tau_{\rm e})$ and $x_{\rm r}^\mu(\tau_{\rm r})$, where $\tau$ is the corresponding proper time, and the photon geodesic connecting them as $x_\gamma^\mu(w)$, where $w$ is the affine parameter.
 We provide an illustration in Fig.~\ref{fig:config}.

 A photon emitted at initial time $\tau_{\rm ei}$ arrives at the receptor at final time $\tau_{\rm rf}$.
 For initially synchronized observers, $\tau_{\rm rf}$ is the time delay of the signal.
-But, irrespective of synchronization, pulses periodically emitted every \textit{infinitessimal} time step $\Delta\tau_{\rm e}$ are received every $\Delta\tau_{\rm r}$ with redshift $\Delta\tau_{\rm r}/\Delta\tau_{\rm e}\to d\tau_{\rm rf}(\tau_{\rm ei})/d\tau_{\rm ei} =1+z$ \cite{brill_redshift}.
+Note that, formally, the synchronization time slice corresponds to the constant proper time hypersurface used, e.g., in laying out large-scale structure observables in Refs.~\cite{Schmidt:2012ne,Jeong:2013psa,Jeong:2014ufa,Dai:2015rda}.
+Irrespective of synchronization, pulses periodically emitted every \textit{infinitessimal} time step $\Delta\tau_{\rm e}$ are received every $\Delta\tau_{\rm r}$ with redshift $\Delta\tau_{\rm r}/\Delta\tau_{\rm e}\to d\tau_{\rm rf}(\tau_{\rm ei})/d\tau_{\rm ei} =1+z$ \cite{brill_redshift}.
 Our goal is to compute variations of the time delay and redshift due to passing GWs at second order in cosmological perturbation theory.
-Here we show our main results, and leave the detailed derivation to a companion paper \cite{InPrep}.
+Here we show our main results, and leave a detailed derivation to a companion paper \cite{InPrep}.

 To build our geodesic clock, we solve the time-like geodesics of the observers, and the null geodesic of the photons in a perturbed flat Friedmann–Lemaître–Robertson–Walker (FLRW) Universe, the latter with initial and final boundary conditions at emission and reception, \textit{i.e.} $x_{\gamma}^\mu(w_{\rm i})=x_{\rm e}^\mu(\tau_{\rm ei})$ and $x_{\gamma}^\mu(w_{\rm f})=x_{\rm r}^\mu(\tau_{\rm rf})$.
 Let us sketch our methodology below.